 The Port is next to the third-largest city on the island of Sicily, Messina.
 This is the capital of the province with the same name.
 It is also a must-see place for all who wish to visit a historically charged area.
 Located next to the Strait of Messina the marina specialises in tourism.

-The earliest evidence of humans living on Sicily dates back to 12,000 BC.
+The earliest evidence of humans living in Sicily dates back to 12,000 BC.
 However, there is additional evidence that around 750 BC, Sicily was home to a dozen Greek colonies.
-Subsequently, over the next 600 years, the Sicilian Wars raged and continuous conflict-afflicted the area.
+Subsequently, over the next 600 years, the Sicilian Wars raged, and continuous conflict afflicted the area.

 Sicily gained special status as a region on 15th May 1946.
 This special status began eighteen days before the Italian constitutional referendum of 1946.
 Despite this award, much of the special status is still not in force.
 Recent governments have continuously deferred the laws; therefore, they still require approval by the Italian State.

 A vibrant and unique culture

 Sicily has a vibrant and unique culture, especially concerning literature, cuisine, arts, music, and architecture.

 It is home to some important archaeological sites, such as the Necropolis of Pantalica, the Valley of the Temples, Erice and Selinunte.